 - VOYAGE Exchange – personal concierge service.
 This can be helpful for arranging things like restaurant reservations, limo transfers or concert tickets.

 - Complimentary unlimited Plaza Premium Lounge access including 1 accompanying guest.
 This covers around 80 airport lounges worldwide including 4 in Singapore.
-Offer valid until 31st December 2018, and includes supplementary cardholders.*
+Offer valid until 31st December 2019.*

-- Free airport limo transfer for each $3,000 spent in a month, capped at 2 free transfers earned per month.
+- Free airport limo transfer for each $3,000 spent locally in a month, or $1,500 spent in foreign currency in a month, capped at 2 free transfers earned per month.
 Each limo transfer earned is then valid for three months.

-* – Technically this reverts to 2 complimentary visits per year after 31st December 2018, but the unlimited access deal was renewed last year, and so is likely to renewed be again.
+* Technically this reverts to 2 complimentary visits per year after 31st December 2019, but the unlimited access deal was renewed for the last two years, and so is likely to renewed be again.

-The OCBC Voyage is one of the few credit cards in Singapore allowing you to pay your income tax bill using your credit card and accrue the usual miles earning rate.
-While this facility is already available for any credit card through CardUp (see our article), the processing fee using the OCBC method is 1.9%, compared to 2.6% with CardUp, so it’s therefore often a better deal to use the OCBC Voyage.
+The OCBC Voyage is one of the few credit cards in Singapore that has allowed you to pay your income tax bill using your credit card and accrue miles for the transaction.

-Note that for income tax payments through the Voyage tax payment facility only 1 Voyage Mile (convertible to 1 KrisFlyer mile) is awarded per $1 rather than the usual 1.2 or 1.6 mile rates.
+Note that for any payments made through the Voyage Payment Facility only 1 Voyage Mile (convertible to 1 KrisFlyer mile) is awarded per $1 rather than the usual 1.2 or 1.6 mile rates.